-The vulnerability of the Delta to drought is Delta-wide, but impacts may vary and include reduction in water supply and an increase in dry fuels.
+The vulnerability of the Delta to drought is Delta-wide, but impacts may vary and may include reduction in water supply and an increase in dry fuels.
 The potential for a reduction in water supply during drought conditions generally leads to both mandated and voluntary conservations measures during extended droughts.
 During these times, the costs of water can also increase.
-The increased dry fuels and fuel loads associated with drought conditions can also result in an increased fire danger.
-In areas of extremely dry fuels, the intensity and speed of fires can be significant.
-Water supply and flows for fire suppression can also be an issue during extended droughts.